of Messiah's First

 4. Jesus/Yeshua was three days and three nights in the grave.

-7. If Nisan 17 was the Resurrection Day, the Feast of Firstfruits, and a Sunday then going back two days we come to Nisan 15 which would have been a Friday.
+7. If Nisan 18 was the Resurrection Day, the Feast of Firstfruits, and a Sunday then going back through those three days from sunset Nisan 17 Saturday night we come to sunset of the Nisan 14 which would have made Passover, the day of the crucifixion, a Wednesday.
 Nisan 15 was by definition the first day of Unleavened Bread.
 It too was a Sabbath, a high holy day of convocation.
 (See Lev.
 23:6-7).

-Thus we have Nisan 15 and Nisan 16 being back-to-back Sabbaths during Passover Week in the passion year.
+Thus we have both Nisan 15 and Nisan 17 as Sabbaths during Passover Week in the passion year.

-The calendar shows the Feast of Firstfruits, (marked in yellow), the day immediately following the weekly (Saturday) sabbath that follows Passover.
+The calendar shows the Feast of Firstfruits is the day immediately following the weekly (Saturday) sabbath in those days that follows Passover.
 It is always the first day of the week, a Sunday, a work day.
 Firstfruits is also the first day of the barley harvest and on this day the omer, the firstfruits of the barley harvest, are waived before the Lord.
-It is day#1 for "counting the fifty days of the omer".
+Firstfruits is also day#1 for "counting the fifty days of the omer".

-The seven days of the Feast of Unleavened Bread are marked out in green.
+The seven days of the Feast of Unleavened Bread run from Nisan 15 to Nisan 22.
+The first and seventh are Sabbaths or High Days.
 The Leviticus 23 passage above clearly stated that the first and the seventh days of this feast were to be holy convocations in which not regular servile work was to be done.
-These two days of the feast were to be high holy days, rest days, or sabbaths.
-Just like the regular weekly sabbath these sabbaths were to be days of rest from labor consecrated in the devotion to the YHVH-God.
+These two days of the feast were to be high holy days, rest days, or Sabbaths.
+Just like the regular weekly Sabbath these Sabbaths were to be days of rest from labor consecrated in the devotion to the Yehovah-God Almighty.

 As we noted above, Firstruits is the first day of the barley harvest.
 It is our anchor day, day#1 for counting the out the fifty days of the omer.
 (See the numbers 1-50 marked in red).
 We start counting the days at Firstfruits which is day #1 and then 49 days later comes Day#50 and we have arrived at the summer feast, the Feast of Pentecost.
 This is another day of wonder and celebration in God.
-Pentecost is the birthday of the nation of Israel and also the birthday of Israel's wider Congregation.
+Pentecost is the birthday of the nation of Israel and also the birthday of Israel's wider Congregation, the Congregation of Israel, the Church.
+Together they make up the Commonwealth of Israel

 The New Covenant fulfillment of the Feast of Unleavened Bread was seen in the Passover of Christ's passion.
-Jesus/Yeshua was buried in the earth during in the fading daylight of Passover on the 14th of Nisan.
-He was hastily put in the tomb on the Passover and before sunset just in time before the beginning of the sabbath, not the weekly sabbath, but the sabbath of the first day of the Feast of Unleavened Bread.
+Jesus/Yeshua was buried in the earth during in the fading daylight of Passover on the 14th of Nisan just as Nisan 15 Unleavened Bread was to begin.
+He was hastily put in the tomb just before sunset just in time before the beginning of the Sabbath.
+This was not not the weekly Sabbath, but the Sabbath of the first day of the Feast of Unleavened Bread.
+This is an important fact to remember.
+Because this matter of the two Sabbaths of Passover is where the confusion has arisen.
+Our church tradition was set forth back in the Byzantine era in times past.
+And in labeling so called "Good Friday" as the day of the crucifixion on the day before the wrong Sabbath our traditions are clearly in error and off the mark.

-So Firstfruits and Pentecost are alike in that they are not tagged to the Hebrew calendar.
+So Firstfruits and Pentecost are alike in that they are not tagged to a specific date on the Hebrew calendar.
 The two feasts mark the beginning and end of the fifty days of the barley harvest.
 Just as the barley harvest ends the wheat harvest begins at Pentecost.
-So as we look at our calendar and that square block of seven weeks of seven days and count out the omer to one day beyond day #49 and get to day#50 we notice something else very interesting.
+So as we look at our calendar and that square block of seven weeks of seven days and count out the omer to one day beyond day #49 and get to day#50 we notice that they are laying out seven Sabbaths.
+And as we have shared.
 Both the Feast of Firstfruits, (day#1) and the Feast of Pentecost, (day #50), occur on the same day of the week.

 They both come on a Sunday.